Fun times; improvements needed

-Disclaimer: I received entry into 6 stages of the United Relay – blue route, to review as part of being a BibRave Pro.
+Disclaimer: I received a free entry to the Craft Classic Atlanta Half Marathon as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review, find, and write race reviews!

 I was excited to experience a new half marathon course in Atlanta, even if I’m usually wary about inaugural races.
 Overall I’d say it was a positive experience even if there is room for improvement; any issues I had I’m going to assume they were due to first year growing pains.
 I would like to run another Craft Classic race and would recommend to others, but there definitely needs to be some improvements.
 Please read my BibRave race review for additional details.

 First, let’s talk about what I enjoyed most: the course.
 Yes, it was very hilly (as are most races in ATL) but it was a nice change starting in the Grant Park area.
 The Atlanta Half, Publix Half, and Hotlanta are popular half marathons during the year, and I was happy that Craft Classic hit up some different neighborhoods than those.
 Also, parking in Grant Park was very easy, leaving you very close to the start finish area.
 I did get there early, but it seemed like there was plenty of parking.

 Another positive was the abundance of aid stations (every 1.5-2 miles) and the use of Nuun, rather than typical Powerade sugar fest.
 It would have been nice if the aid stations had ice though.
 September is still quite warm in Atlanta, and it was a particular hot and humid morning.
 Most of the water and Nuun was room temperature or warm.